Signal model and event reconstruction for the radio detection of inclined air showers: Discussion

+In this section, we elaborate on several features of the here presented signal model and energy reconstruction.
+In particular, we address the question how the signal model and established parameterizations adapt to different ambient conditions and frequency bands.

 The model presented here for the radio emission from inclined extensive air showers in the frequency band of \SIrange{30}{80}{MHz} is tailored to the ambient conditions of the Pierre Auger Observatory.
 While the general concept and considerations should transform well to other experiments, i.e., other ambient conditions and frequency bands, like GRAND, the explicit parameterizations require revisions.
 For example, it is known that the Cherenkov ring is more prominent at higher frequencies \cite{Schluter:2020tdz}, hence a re-parameterization of the shape of the 1-d LDF seems necessary.
 Relying on atmospheric models for the parameterization of the charge-excess emission and parts of the LDF parameters reduces the dependency on a particular set of ambient conditions.
-However, the explicit use of the axis distance in the parameterization of the charge-excess fraction and LDF model carries a dependency on the observation altitude.
-We consequently normalized our parameterizations to showers arriving perpendicular to the Earth's magnetic field, hence changing orientations of the magnetic field should not affect the model.
+However, the explicit use of the distance to shower axis $r$ in the parameterization of the charge-excess fraction \eqref{eq:ldf:charge-excess-param} and LDF model \eqref{eq:ldf:fgs} carries a dependency on the observation altitude.

+We normalized our parameterizations to showers arriving perpendicular to the Earth's magnetic field, hence changing orientations of the magnetic field should not affect the model.
 In \cite{Glaser:2016qso}, the scaling of the (geomagnetic) emission with the strength of the Earth's geomagnetic field was investigated and found to be $\Egeo \sim B^{1.8}$.
 This scaling should apply to our model as well.
-In \cite{James:2022mea}, a transition for the geomagnetic radio emission from the regime of time-varying transverse currents to a regime of synchrotron radiation is predicted for air showers developing in low air density in the presence of strong magnetic fields.
-We do not observe a clear transition in the phase space covered by our simulations (as it is also not expected), however the reported residual correlation of the geomagnetic emission with the orientation of the geomagnetic field found for decreasing air densities (cf.\ Fig.~\ref{fig:ldf:density}) here as well as the suppression of the emission for very low air densities reported in \cite{Chiche:2021iin} might be explained by this transition.
-If this explanation proves to be accurate, which needs further investigations, the model presented here requires an adaptation for sites with stronger magnetic fields than present at the site of the Pierre Auger Observatory.